NatsumiHB/these-waifus-also-dont-exist/README.md

 | IMAGE_FORMAT | The format of the image, defaults to `webp`                                                        |
 | DEFULT_ID    | The ID of the preview image, defaults to `2`                                                       |

-After that, just run `cargo run` or run it with docker.
+After that, just run `cargo run` or run it with Docker.

-For the `docker-compose` file you will need to create a network called `proxy_net` or remove that from `docker-compose.yml`.
+## Usage with Docker (`natsuwumi/these-waifus-also-dont-exist`)
+Set the same environment variables, you can also use a `.env` file (or use the premade one for the defaults) and specify that in your docker command.

-The server runs on port 5002, you will need to public that port in the `docker-compose.yml` file if you are not running this service through a reverse proxy on the same bridge network.
+The server runs on port 5002, you will need to publish that port.

 | Endpoint             | Result                          |
 | :------------------: | :-----------------------------: |